St Thomas' Hospital

-St Thomas' Hospital is a large NHS teaching hospital in Central London, England.
-Administratively part of the Guy's and St Thomas' NHS Foundation Trust, together with Guy's Hospital, Evelina London Children's Hospital, Royal Brompton Hospital and other sites.
+St Thomas' Hospital is a large NHS teaching hospital in Lambeth, Central London, England.
+It is administratively part of the Guy's and St Thomas' NHS Foundation Trust, together with Guy's Hospital, Evelina London Children's Hospital, Royal Brompton Hospital and other sites.
 It is also a member of King's Health Partners, an academic health science centre, and is one of three sites used by King's College London GKT School of Medical Education.

 The hospital was established in the Middle Ages and named for St Thomas Becket.
 Originally located in Southwark, but based in Lambeth since 1871, the hospital has provided healthcare freely or under charitable auspices since the 12th century.
 It is one of London's most famous hospitals, associated with people such as Sir Astley Cooper, William Cheselden, Florence Nightingale, Alicia Lloyd Still, Linda Richards, Edmund Montgomery, Agnes Elizabeth Jones and Sir Harold Ridley.
 It is a prominent London landmark – largely due to its location on the opposite bank of the River Thames to the Houses of Parliament.

-St Thomas' Hospital is accessible from Westminster tube station (a 10-minute walk across Westminster Bridge), Waterloo station (tube and national rail, also a 10-minute walk) and Lambeth North tube station (another 10-minute walk).
+St Thomas' Hospital is accessible from Westminster tube station, Waterloo station, and Lambeth North tube station.